History of NCEPOD

 (To read more about the work programme we submit to the Health Research Authority (HRA) and ethical approval please click here.)

-How are we governed and funded?
+How is NCEPOD governed and funded?

 NCEPOD is independent of Government bodies and the professional associations.
 NCEPOD is both a charity and a company limited by guarantee.

 NCEPOD has a board of directors that are referred to as the NCEPOD Trustees.
 This board oversees the charitable and corporate governance of the organisation.
-The members can be seen on the Trustees page In addition, we also have the NCEPOD Steering Group.
-Members are nominated representatives of the various medical Royal Colleges and Associations and lay representation.
+The members can be seen on the Trustees page.
+In addition, we also have the NCEPOD Steering Group.
+Members are nominated representatives of medical Royal Colleges and Associations and lay representation.
 There are also observers on the group from HQIP, the Coroners Society, the Royal College of Surgeons of Edinburgh, and the Royal College of Physicians of Edinburgh.
 This board ensures the clinical integrity of the work that NCEPOD undertakes.

 The work is commissioned by the Healthcare Quality Improvement Partnership HQIP on behalf of the funding bodies listed below and additional funding by independent sector hospitals.